 You will need to work with your loved one’s doctor and medical team to determine the level of hospice care needed.
 You then need to talk with your insurance provider or a Medicare specialist to understand what will be covered and what won’t.

-Americare Hospice and Palliative care offers both inpatient and outpatient Scottsdale hospice services for patients throughout Arizona.
-We provide compassionate and professional care to make your loved one as comfortable as possible, and our services range from simple medication management to extensive physical therapy and round-the-clock personal assistance.
+Americare Hospice and Palliative care offers both inpatient and outpatient North Scottsdale hospice services for patients throughout Arizona.
+We provide compassionate and professional hospice care in the Scottsdale area of 85258 to make your loved one as comfortable as possible, and our services range from simple medication management to extensive physical therapy and round-the-clock personal assistance.
 We also offer services for family members, including personal counseling and grief counseling.
 We strive to help everyone effected to manage their feelings and to get the care they need.
 Contact us in Arizona today to learn more about our services.